davidramosweb/home-assistant-custom-components-cover-time-based/README.md

 This can be handled in multiple ways:
 - avoid _backlogs_ with `rfraw AAB0XXXXX....XXXXXXXXXX; rfraw 0` as switching the sniff on and off quickly for every cover movement may cause issues.
 It's enough to send `rfraw 0` only once with some delay after all procedures related to cover movements finished.
 - if you are sending `0xB0` codes (decoded with [BitBucketConverter.py](https://github.com/Portisch/RF-Bridge-EFM8BB1)) you can tweak those to be sent with repetitions (multiple times) by changing the repetition parameter (5th byte) of the code.
 [For example](https://github.com/arendst/Tasmota/issues/5936#issuecomment-500236581) 20 repetitions can be achieved by changing 5th byte from 04 to 14.
 Also BitBucketConverter can be run by specifiying the required repetitions at command line before decoding.
 - alternatively, you can further reduce stress by making sure you don't use [cover groups](https://www.home-assistant.io/integrations/cover.group/) containing multiple covers provided by this integration, and also in automation don't include multipe covers separated by commas in one service call.
-You could create separate service calls for each cover, moreover, add 1 second delay between them:
+You could create separate service calls for each cover, moreover, add more delay between them:
 ```yaml
 - alias: 'Covers down when getting dark'
   trigger: